Desk open Mon–Fri · 8a–7p EST · Response Brief intake · Scope routing · Tel (407) 537-2522

 What a one-page program brief looks like.

-No sales-cycle form, no scoping call before a scope.
-Seven fields, sent by email or pasted into the form.
+For brief-led requests, seven fields are often enough to start scope.
+Send them by email or paste them into the form.
 We return a scope, timeline, sourcing plan, and risk notes after review.

 Program brief · Sample intake BRIEF-2026-0421-RR